Mint Lime Summer Salad Recipe With Corn and Avocado

 - 6 ounces mixed greens, washed and dried

 - 2 cloves garlic, crushed

 - Salt and pepper, to taste

-- Bring a pot of salted water to the boil.
-Carefully drop the corn into boiling water; leave heat on high, and cook for 3-5 minutes, or until tender.
-Remove cooked corn from the pot and set aside to cool.
-Use a knife to scrape the kernels off the cob.
+- Bring a pot of salted water to a boil.
+Carefully drop the corn into the boiling water: leave heat on high and cook for 3-5 minutes, or until tender.
+Remove the cooked corn from the pot and it set aside to cool.
+Use a knife to scrape the kernels off the cobs.

 - While the corn is cooking, prepare the rest of the salad.
 Slice the cucumbers, halve the cherry tomatoes, cube the avocado, and tear the mint leaves.